NSO-developer/nso-gitbook/cisco-iosxr/README-ned-settings.md

       Path to openssh formatted public (.pub) host key file.

+    - connection ssh auth-key private-key-file <string>

+      Path to openssh formatted private key file.

+    - connection ssh keep-alive-interval <seconds> (default 0)

+      Configure SSH client keep alive interval in seconds, default 0 (i.e. no keep-alive).
+The keep-alive is implemented in the client by sending an ssh 'ignore' message on the given interval.

     - connection ssh sshj-force-legacy-sftp <true|false> (default true)

       When using the default ssh client (sshj), certain servers announce a faulty sftp protocol